hackle/blog-rust/raw/geometric-beauty-of-code-design.md

 ![expression naive](https://s3.ap-southeast-2.amazonaws.com/hacklewayne.com/geometrical-beauty/exception-error-handling-naive.png)

-But this is at best an illusion, because as we all know - each of these innocent looking function can throw exceptions and blow up the whole application.
+But this is at best an illusion, because as we all know - each of these innocent looking function can throw exceptions and blow up the whole application, if special care is not taken.

 ![expression facts](https://s3.ap-southeast-2.amazonaws.com/hacklewayne.com/geometrical-beauty/exception-error-handling-fact.png)

-These questions are never really answered satisfyingly (noble effort Java)
+These questions are never really answered satisfyingly (despite noble efforts from Java)

+* which exception has already been caught and handled?
 * Which code could throw?
-This is usually not answered with types (if ever tried in Java, it's circumvented), but with documentation, or worse, reading source code.
+This is usually not answered with types (if ever tried in Java, it's usually circumvented when exceptions stack up), but with documentation, or worse, with hunting in source code.
-* which exception has already been caught and handled?

 As exceptions usually carry arbitrary payload, in a way, they actually account for arbitrary return types for any code.
-It's dynamic typing!
+It's dynamic typing in disguise.
 A loop-hole in many so called "strongly-typed" languages.

-On the contrary, value based error handling, especially with union types, brings much sanity and beauty.
+On the contrary, value based error handling, especially with the support of union types, brings more sanity.

 ```
+// Rust style binding, and_then applies to happy path
 fun calcDiscount(memberId) -> DiscountRate | Error {
     return readMember(memberId).and_then(
         member -> findPurchases(memberId).and_then(